sp301415/tfhe-go/README.md

 **TFHE-go** is a Go implementation of the TFHE[[CGGI16](https://eprint.iacr.org/2016/870)] scheme.
 It provides:
 - Support for binary and integer TFHE
-- A portable, pure Go implementation, along with SIMD-accelerated Go Assembly on amd64 platforms
+- Pure Go implementation, along with SIMD-accelerated Go Assembly on amd64 platforms
 - Comparable performance to state-of-the-art C++/Rust libraries
-- Readable code and user-friendly API, with modern Go features like generics
+- Readable code and user-friendly API using modern Go features like generics

-The goal of this library is to be fast and simple, offering an extendable and customizable basis for researchers and developers interested in TFHE.
+The goal of this library is to be fast, simple and versatile, offering a robust basis for researchers and developers interested in TFHE.
 The overall structure and design is heavily influenced by two excellent FHE libraries: [Lattigo](https://github.com/tuneinsight/lattigo) by [Tune Insight](https://tuneinsight.com), and [TFHE-rs](https://github.com/zama-ai/tfhe-rs) by [Zama](https://zama.ai).

 Please note that this library has not been audited or reviewed by security experts, so using it for any real-world production purposes is not recommended.